 Create a dressing table from two shelves and four baskets #Decor & Decorating#baskets moment#great-ideas#hacks#IKEA#shelving June 7 2012 | Ariel arielmstallings Source: ikeahackers.net via Ariel on Pinterest The best Ikea hacks are the ones that make you slap your forehead and go, "DUH!
 OF COURSE."
 We call these "Basket moments," and this one is more literal, since it involves baskets.
 Specifically: Two wall-mounted shelves + four baskets + a mirror = dressing table with no table necessary!
 Perfect for a tiny home and a limited budget.
 More details on this brilliant little idea over at Ikea Hackers.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dances in Seattle, WA.
+Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
+You can get to know her better on her Insta stories.
 PREVIOUS Megan-simple recipe: Guacamole + baked chips NEXT Darth Vader can be helpful in the kitchen Show/Hide comments [ 4 ] I recently decided that our next home has to have a dressing table.
 I was thinking refinished used desk, but I love this idea!
 Thanks for sharing!
 Reply It looks great, but…I can just picture myself leaning heavily on my elbows on the table and CRASH!
 End of dressing table.
 The wall and the mounts would need to be pretty heavy-duty.
 Reply love your ideas Reply How wide are the shelves?
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
+Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.